ProjetPP/Documentation/module-communication.md

 * `tree` (dict): the sentence tree of the request
 * `id` (string, optional) a unique identifier used to track the request across modules
-* `trace` (list of string) the ordered list of module names where the request is passed.
+* `trace` (list of strings) the ordered list of module names where the request is passed.
 The first element is the older.

 ### Response